TianCater/Fin_Metrics871_Prac_Exam/README.md

 <pre><code>## [1] 0.1</code></pre>
 <div class="sourceCode" id="cb35"><pre class="sourceCode r"><code class="sourceCode r"><span id="cb35-1"><a href="#cb35-1" aria-hidden="true" tabindex="-1"></a>Capped_SWIX_6 <span class="sc">%&gt;%</span> <span class="fu">pull</span>(weight) <span class="sc">%&gt;%</span> <span class="fu">max</span>(.) <span class="co"># Success!!</span></span></code></pre></div>
 <pre><code>## [1] 0.06</code></pre>
+<h2 id="and-10-capped-indexes-weighted-returns">6% and 10% Capped
+indexes weighted returns</h2>
+<p>I now analyse the impact different capping levels would have had on
+both the SWIX and ALSI (6% and 10%).</p>
+<p>From the ALSI capped figure, a capping of 10% has virtually the same
+cumulative returns as when uncapped, with significantly lower returns when capped at 6%.
+This is likely due to this 6% capping most of the relatively higher returns generated from the Resources sector.</p>
+<p>On the other hand, from the SWIX capped figure, the 10% cap would
+have improved its return since the onset of COVID, likely due to a reduction in weighted contribution from the weaker performing Industrial and Financial sectors.</p>
 <div class="sourceCode" id="cb37"><pre class="sourceCode r"><code class="sourceCode r"><span id="cb37-1"><a href="#cb37-1" aria-hidden="true" tabindex="-1"></a><span class="do">####For ALSI capped at 10%#####</span></span>
 <span id="cb37-2"><a href="#cb37-2" aria-hidden="true" tabindex="-1"></a></span>
 <span id="cb37-3"><a href="#cb37-3" aria-hidden="true" tabindex="-1"></a>wghts_ALSI_10 <span class="ot">&lt;-</span> </span>